perinm/bash-scripts/docker/codeigniter3/README.md

 This assumes:
 - traefik for reverse proxy and SSL, configured inside docker-compose.yml
 - an accessible mysql server
-- a docker network named "traefik"
+- a docker network named "proxy"